 9 out of 10 consumers choose an omnichannel company.
 Therefore, it is important to let people choose between channels.

 It's not so easy to implement the concept of omnichannel.
 First of all, you need to synchronize the IT systems responsible for each channel with each other.
 Otherwise, there is no connection between the communication channels.
 As a rule, marketplaces have an advanced IT platform that allows the business to use many channels.
 Solutions for marketplaces also help manage difficulties with the correct display of the assortment, taking into account the data on the balances of goods in the store, switching between channels, and processing returns.
 You can avoid these complexities by implementing an omnichannel-enabled automation platform.
 This will solve the problems with product content management and order processing at different sites.
+Also, check out What Is GMV and How It’s Important for Marketplaces.

 Why do businesses need a marketplace?
 To make clients’ choices better?
 Yes.
 To extend the range?
 Definitely.
 To break through the traffic ceiling?
 Sure.
 And we have more answers depending on our customer's basic needs they want to meet.